MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/case-studies-overview.md

     :::column:::
        [![Representing humans in mixed reality](../develop/unity/images/bang-ai-weiwie.jpg)](../out-of-scope/case-study-representing-humans-in-mixed-reality.md)
         **[Representing humans in mixed reality](../out-of-scope/case-study-representing-humans-in-mixed-reality.md)**<br>
-        What kind of opportunities emerge when we cannot only create fantastic elements, but utilize the most realistic captures of environments, objects, and people in mixed reality?<br>
+        What kind of opportunities emerge when we can't only create fantastic elements, but use the most realistic captures of environments, objects, and people in mixed reality?<br>
          *November 2017*
     :::column-end:::
     :::column:::